-Hyper-threading enables the resources of a physical core to be shared across multiple threads or VMs.
+Hyper-threading is a technology that enables the resources of a physical core to be shared across multiple threads, or VMs.
 Accordingly, if a VM was to leverage 100% of all the physical cores on the physical CPU, there would be no surplus CPU resources available to assign to other workloads.

-For example, on a 4 core CPU, with 4 guest VMs running on the host server, if the workload on each individual VM is only really using one single core, this would mean three cores are sitting idle.
-While those cores are sitting idle, the processor queue is building up for any other VMs.
-Alternatively if you assign each VM a single core, you are enabled to schedule all four VMs to run concurrently, and now you’re not wasting three cores by scheduling idle vCPUs on them.
+For example, on a 4 core CPU, with 4 guest VMs running on the host server, if the workload on each individual VM is only really using one single core, this would mean three cores could be sitting idle.
+While those cores are sitting idle, the processor queue is building for any other VMs.
+Alternatively if you assign each VM only the required one single core, you are enabled to schedule all four VMs to run concurrently, and now you’re not wasting three cores by scheduling idle vCPUs to the VM.

 Microsoft Approach to Hyper-Threading